-Mustards, possibly because of their easy portability and long shelf-life, are a huge part of the daily diet of humans around the world.
-Frequently, they are a source of national and regional cultural pride.
+Mustards, possibly because of their easy portability, and long shelf-life, are a huge part of the daily diet of humans around the world.
+Frequently, both the condiment, and the seeds themselves, can be a source of national, or regional, cultural pride.

-Woven into our childhoods through picnics, sporting events, and our first fond memories of sandwiches, burgers, sausages, or hot dogs, we identify with particular brands/types of mustard used from the time we’re very young as part of our upbringing.
+Woven into our childhoods, through picnics, sporting events, or our first fond memories of sandwiches, burgers, sausages, or hot dogs, we culturally identify with particular brands/types of mustard that have been a part of our upbringing.

-Mustard is a cultural obsession not just culinarily, but also in art, in film and television, literature, herbal medicine, and even in Earth’s orbit.
-NASA will be launching mustard plants into space aboard the International Space Station (ISS) in 2017.
+Mustard is a cultural obsession, not just culinarily, but also in art, film and television, literature, herbal medicine, and even in Earth’s orbit.

 There is very little truth in advertising in the mustard game.
 Thanks to Grey Poupon, few of the wine mustards called “Dijon” available for sale are from Dijon, France, which lost control of its name and never got it back.
-GP is mostly made in Canada and, soon, Michigan.
+The stuff available on North American shelves is mostly made in Canada and, soon, Michigan?

 A Long Part of Human History